haikuowuya/AndroidElementals/README.md

 | :----------: | :--------: |
 [Android FlipView](https://github.com/emilsjolander/android-FlipView) | A small, easy to use android library for implementing flipping between views as seen in the popular Flipboard application
 [Android Flip](https://github.com/openaphid/android-flip) | A component for flip animation on Android, which is similar to the effect in Flipboard iPhone/Android
-[Showcase View](https://github.com/amlcurran/ShowcaseView) | Highlight the best bits of your app to users quickly, simply, and cool...ly
 [Android PDF View](https://github.com/JoanZapata/android-pdfview) | A fast PDF reader component for Android development [Android ViewBadger](https://github.com/jgilfelt/android-viewbadger) | A simple way to "badge" any given Android view at runtime without having to cater for it in layout
 [Quilt View Library](https://github.com/jacobmoncur/QuiltViewLibrary) | QuiltView displays views of different sizes in a scrollable grid